 Grow It Green Morristown stands in solidarity with our Black communities locally and nationwide against racism and police brutality in all its forms.
 We know Black Lives Matter.
-Our staff and Board have been actively listening and learning.
-We know this is far from enough, however it is a start.
 We are not willing to remain silent on where we stand as an organization.

 We ask you to join us in taking action to create equity and celebrate diversity.

 We approach this journey, dedicated to our core values of Community, Education and Equity and stand against systemic racial inequity.
-We are committed to act with open eyes to see even further how our programs, practices and communications truly reflect these values at the farm and garden, and in our partnerships with many other local organizations and businesses.
-We will be setting new milestone targets for 2022, 2025 and 2030, and communicating them to you, our supporters, volunteers, donors and the community we are honored to serve and uplift.
+We are committed to act with open eyes to consistently evaluate and revise our programs, practices and communications to truly reflect these values at the farm and garden, and in our partnerships with many other local organizations and businesses.
+We have been setting new milestone targets immediately and for 2022, 2025 and 2030.

-Read on for more information about one of these new programs.
+Read on for more information about a few of these new programs.

 Phase One: Farmer Apprentice Program

-Grow It Green has received grant funding for salaries from the New Jersey Conservation Foundation to create two part time diverse farmer apprenticeships this year.
-We are pleased to take a resource that we have that sits on land that belonged to the Munsee Lenape- an urban learning farm dedicated to sustainable growing practices founded by George Washington Carver- with Farmer Shaun- and use it to bring agriculture alive for underrepresented persons interested in a career as farmers and stewards of the land.
+Grow It Green received grant funding for salaries for vocational education from the New Jersey Conservation Foundation to create two farmer apprenticeships in 2021.
+Utilizing a resource that sits on land ceded from the Munsee Lenape people: the urban learning farm dedicated to sustainable growing practices original to indigenous people and further shared and refined by George Washington Carver is the home of this new apprenticeship.
+Farmer Shaun is bringing agriculture alive for underrepresented persons interested in a career as farmers and stewards of the land.

 What kind of history do you have related to agriculture when you look back at your family history?
 How long ago was that and what perceptions are there that exist in your own household about the role of farmers in our society?
 Who holds those roles, who owns the land and who makes decisions about what we have available to eat and how it is grown?